humanmade/altis-seo/docs/xml-sitemaps.md

 }
 ```

-Alternatively if you need to use more complex logic or work with custom sitemap providers you can use the `wp_sitemaps_add_provider` filter to do so for example:
+Alternatively, if you need to use more complex logic or work with custom sitemap providers you can use the `wp_sitemaps_add_provider` filter to do so.
+For example:

 ```php
 add_filter( 'wp_sitemaps_add_provider', function ( $provider, string $name ) {